Information for Host Organization Applicants

 - Deepening an organization’s reach in the community by planning events, identifying and engaging with partners, and developing marketing content for their newly established newsletter and podcast

-2018 supervisors shared the following highlights at the conclusion of the summer:
+Supervisors shared the following highlights at the conclusion of their summer experience:

 “I had a great experience … I would just say allow the intern to learn from you and allow yourself to learn from them.”